These 2 Black Swans Pose A Significant Risk To Markets In 2017

 The post-Trump optimism that propelled U.S. equity markets to new highs is fast starting to fade as the reality of his administration and the true health of the global economy starts to sink in.
-What is becomingly increasing apparent is that the global economy is filled with a range of economic and geopolitical fractures which could easily erupt and trigger the next financial crisis.
+What is becoming increasing apparent is that the global economy is filled with a range of economic and geopolitical fractures, which could easily erupt and trigger the next financial crisis.

-In my previous article "3 Black Swan Events That Could Wreak Havoc In 2017" I looked at three potential black swan events that could trigger another financial crisis.
+In my previous article, "3 Black Swan Events That Could Wreak Havoc In 2017," I looked at three potential black swan events that could trigger another financial crisis.
 These were the emergence of another European financial crisis, the collapse of the European Union and the re-emergence of stagflation.

 After consultation with readers and taking a closer look at events in recent days including this article from fellow contributor Shareholders Unite concerning the end of the reflation trade it got me thinking as to what other potential black swans could exist.
 In this article, I have taken a closer look at two more potential black swans that poses a considerable threat to the health of the global economy and financial markets.